branalba/resume.md/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. --> 2nd-year electrical engineering student with a focus in PCB design, analog circuit design and analysis, and embedded systems.
+is intended to be used for a short summary. --> 3rd-year electrical engineering undergraduate with a focus in embedded systems and mixed-signal PCB design.

 ## Experience